Anu3328/portfolio/README.md

 - [Download Portfolio ZIP](https://github.com/yourusername/portfolio/archive/refs/heads/main.zip)

 ## Preview
-To preview the portfolio, open `index.html` in your browser or deploy it using GitHub Pages, Netlify, or Vercel.
+To preview the portfolio, open `ananya portfolio.html` in your browser or deploy it using GitHub Pages, Netlify, or Vercel.

 ## Contact
 If you have any queries, feel free to reach out: